seznam/ima/docs/tutorial/final-polish.md

 when we fetch the posts from the server (or the HTTP agent mock in our case).

 With this issue taken care of, let's resolve the posts refresh race condition.

+### Posts refresh race condition

-To do that, we'll envelope the server responses and add a timestamp at which the response has been generated.
+To fix our refresh race condition, we'll envelope the server responses and add a timestamp at which the response has been generated.
 Open the `app/assets/static/api/posts.json` file and update its contents as follows: